Register Today & Receive Free Shipping On All Orders Over $500

 When should hyaluronidase be administered?

-Hyaluronidase can be injected when patients who are treated with hyaluronic acid-based implants present undesirable side effects, such as unattractive lumps.
-Those with an unintended “pillow-faced” appearance, whereby substantial volumes of filler appear visible in the mid-face region, can also be treated with hyaluronidase injections.
-Undesirable treatment after-effects can develop on the corrected facial area(s).
-Nodules, which are growths of abnormal tissue that develop within two days of filler injection, can be inflammatory and likely to self-resolve, while nodules that occur more longer-term (within two weeks of a treatment) are at a risk to worsen.
+Hyaluronidase can be injected when patients treated with hyaluronic acid-based implants present undesirable side effects, such as unattractive lumps.
+Those with an unintended “pillow-faced” appearance, where substantial volumes of filler appear visible in the mid-face region, can also be treated with hyaluronidase injections.

-Since this enzyme improves absorption via hypodermoclysis, which is the process of subcutaneous or interstitial infusion of fluids, it is best that hyaluronidase is not administered when the healthcare practitioner suspects an infection.
-Instead, an antibiotic should be prescribed.
-Hyaluronidase should be injected the moment complications occur, so as to reduce the severity of complication or prevent the manifestation of tissue necrosis.
+Hyaluronidase should be injected the moment complications occur to reduce the severity of complications or prevent the manifestation of tissue necrosis.
 Early administration of the enzyme also ensures its effectiveness in dissolving hyaluronic acid filler, as the efficacy of the enzyme reduces greatly after approximately four hours.

 What is the protocol to administer hyaluronidase?